Biomedicine alumna Susanna leads in science communications

 My best memory is probably when I defended my licentiate thesis in the same room where I had attended my very first lecture – like closing a circle.

 Just before graduating from the Biomedicine program, I had performed my degree project with Professor Carl Johan Sundberg and got the opportunity to continue pursuing a research degree in his group.
 After my licentiate degree, I applied for a role as project manager for external relations at SciLifeLab.

-I’ve been with the organisation for six years now, and my role has evolved over time.
+I have been with the organisation for at least six years, and my role has evolved over time.
 Adding to this, I’m an absolute course junkie and have enrolled in quite a few during this time, which has furthered my skills and abilities in communications as well as leadership.

-My days are all very different, I have to say.
-Yesterdaý, I held staff development review meetings and wrote a piece on outreach activities for our annual report.
-Today, I participated in a working group meeting on Data-Driven Life Science and put together material for our social media.
+My days were all very different, I have to say.
+I could hold a staff development review meetings and write a piece on outreach activities for our annual report, and the next day, I participated in a working group meeting on Data-Driven Life Science and put together material for social media.